-Bariatric surgery substantially reduces the risk of diabetesSeptember 18th, 2012 in Diabetes /
+Bariatric surgery substantially reduces the risk of diabetesSeptember 18, 2012 in Medicine & Health / Diabetes

 Bariatric surgery reduces the long-term risk of developing diabetes by over 80 % among people with obesity.
 The New England Journal of Medicine (NEJM) has published the results of a study conducted at Sahlgrenska Academy, University of Gothenburg, Sweden.

 A study conducted by Professor Lars Sjöström, Professor Lena Carlsson and their team at Sahlgrenska Academy, University of Gothenburg, has found that bariatric surgery is considerably more effective than traditional care and lifestyle changes in preventing diabetes among people with obesity.